INSPIRE-MIF/2017.2/GeoJSON/geojson-encoding-rule.md

 #### Feature types

 All types that have the stereotype `<<featureType>>` are converted to GeoJSON objects.
-Typenames remain as they are.
+The typenames remain as they are.

+Where a class has one attribute with a geometry type, this attribute will be mapped to the `geometry` property in GeoJSON, while all other properties (attributes and association roles) will be mapped to properties inside the `properties` sub-object.
+Where a class has more than one Geometry property, a theme-specific profile has to define which geometry property is the "default" geometry that should be mapped to the `geometry` property in GeoJSON.
+Additional geometry properties can either be mapped to additional GeoJSON objects, or they can be retained in the set of `properties`.

 #### Data Types

-All data types are mapped to regular JSON objects, where properties of the type are directly added to the root object instead of being added to the `properties` subobject.
+All data types are mapped to JSON objects, where properties of the type are directly added to the root object.
 Their typenames remain as they are.

 #### ISO 19103 - Basic types